This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - Key performance data is monitored regularly by the Executive, committees and organisational units to inform decision-making.

-- Scheduled quality reviews of organisational units and areas of activity are conducted and acted upon by the University in accordance with the Reviews procedure.
+- Scheduled quality reviews of organisational units and areas of activity are conducted and acted upon by the University in accordance with the Quality Review procedure.

 - Internal audits and other audit activities are carried out in accordance with the Internal Audit Policy and Procedure.